The Avenue Church Video Upgrades

 LED panels were an obvious choice, but choosing the right panel would be even more important.
 We ultimately went with the Absen A3 Pro due to the 500mm x 500mm design that could be rearranged and look sharp anywhere in the room.
 The panel is a 3.8mm pitch which created a far sharper and brighter image than projectors could achieve.

-With 138 LED panels the avenue has about 225 feet of panels to arrange any way they would like.
+With 138 LED panels The Avenue has about 225 feet of panels to arrange any way they would like.
 Our team installed truss on chain hoist to make it easier to move the panels around.

-The Avenue has a growing online presence and a satellite campus in Ennis, TX so we wanted to make sure that those avenues could benefit from the upgrade as well.
+The Avenue has a growing online presence and a satellite campus in Ennis, so we wanted to make sure that those audiences could benefit from the upgrade as well.
 The video in the past looked really flat so this time we were going for a more cinematic look that matches the video content they were producing during the week.

 - Could be used during the week for production purposes.